 As an enthusiast camera, it needs to appeal to people who like to shoot a variety of different subjects in lots of different conditions.
 That means they need lots of features, but don't necessarily need something heading into professional territory.

-Canon has given the 80D a new 24-million-pixel sensor along with a Digic 6 processing engine.
+The Canon 80D has a 24-million-pixel sensor along with a Digic 6 processing engine.
 This may sound similar to the 24Mp 750D and 760D, but these lower-level cameras have Hybrid AF III devices, not the Dual Pixel CMOS AF sensor of the 80D.

-The 80D's sensor and processor combination brings a native sensitivity range of ISO 100-16,000 (a third of a stop higher than the 70D), and a maximum expansion value of ISO 25,600 (the same as the 70D).
+The 80D's sensor and processor combination brings a native sensitivity range of ISO 100-16,000 (a third of a stop higher than the 70D - its predecessor), and a maximum expansion value of ISO 25,600 (the same as the 70D).

 And while the maximum continuous shooting rate is the same as the 70D's at 7fps, the burst depth has been increased to 110 JPEGs or 25 raw files when a UHS-1 SD card is used; that's a significant step up from the 65 JPEG or 16 raw files possible with the 70D.

 Modern SLRs have two autofocus systems, one for when using the camera conventionally and composing images in the viewfinder (i.e. in reflex mode) and the second for use in Live View and video mode.
-Canon has improved both of these systems for the 80D in comparison with the 70D.
+Canon improved both of these systems for the 80D in comparison with its predecessor the 70D.

 The reflex mode system, for instance, has 45 AF points, all of which are cross-type, whereas the 70D has 19 points.
 This means the new camera has better AF point coverage, making it more able to find and follow subjects around the frame.